msobanjo/courseware/topics/terraform/modules/introduction/README.md

 ### Creating a resource in AWS

 Before going forward with this task there are a couple of pre-requisites:
-1. Your terraform installation has to be working.
+* Your terraform installation has to be working
-2. You will need an AWS account
+* You will need an AWS account
-    3. If you don't have one, you can create a free account by going to: [AWS free account](https://aws.amazon.com/free)
+    * If you don't have one, you can create a free account by going to: [AWS free account](https://aws.amazon.com/free)

 We will now create a resource in AWS using Terraform.

 First you need to find your `access_key` and `secret_key` in order to give terraform access to manage resources on AWS.

 You can find them by following these steps:
-1. Log in to your *AWS Management Console*
+* Log in to your *AWS Management Console*
-2. Click on your user name at the top right of the page
+* Click on your user name at the top right of the page
-3. Click on the *Security Credentials* link from the drop-down menu
+* Click on the *Security Credentials* link from the drop-down menu
-4. Find the *Access Credentials* section, and copy the latest *Access Key ID*, this is the `access_key`
+* Find the *Access Credentials* section, and copy the latest *Access Key ID*, this is the `access_key`
-5. Click on the Show link in the same row, and copy the Secret Access Key, this is the `secret_key`
+* Click on the Show link in the same row, and copy the Secret Access Key, this is the `secret_key`
-    6. If there is no Secret Access Key, create a new one
+    * If there is no Secret Access Key, create a new one
-7. Copy and save both in some text file but make sure to note down which is which.
+* Copy and save both in some text file but make sure to note down which is which.
 After saving both of them you should have them looking like this in your text file.
 ```
 access_key = "AKIBIWX7DKIDGMCHPG4A"